Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 As a rule, write how you talk.
 Focus on educating your audience about something they care about, not selling them something.

-The success of this post shows that riffing on another person’s writing or image is a solid way to make content, as long as you’re giving credit to the original creator.
+The success of this post shows that riffing on another person’s writing or image is a solid way to create content, as long as you credit the original creator.

-Here’s another great LinkedIn post — this one from William Gay:
+Here’s another great LinkedIn post - this one from former Cognism SDR William Gay:

 Cognism had a competition to see who could get the most engagement from a post on LinkedIn.
 Of course, this post won.

 Why?
-Because it told a story that was relevant and hooked people with humour.
+Because it told a relevant story and hooked people with humour.
 Plus, it showed personality without being overbearing.

 Daniel Disney uses his headline and cover photo to present himself as an expert, the king of social selling on LinkedIn.
 Check it out:

-The sales managers and reps he’s selling to can take one look at his speaking experience, authorship, and training experience and know that he knows what he’s doing.
+The sales managers and reps he’s selling to can take one look at his speaking, authorship, and training experience and know that he knows what he’s doing.

 He also lists his services in his headline so people can find him on LinkedIn search when looking for social selling trainers.

-Cognism’s browser extension gives you access to the emails and phone numbers of prospects you’d like to do business with on LinkedIn.
+Cognism’s Sales Companion gives you access to the emails and phone numbers of prospects you’d like to do business with on LinkedIn.